JeremiePat/fs-stream/readme.md

 ### _module_(globPattern, [options])

-Return a stream of file and dir.
-For a full documentation of `options` and glob pattern, go read the [glob-stream documentation](https://github.com/gulpjs/glob-stream).
+Return a stream of files and directories.
+For a full documentation of `options` and glob patterns, take a look at the [glob-stream documentation](https://github.com/gulpjs/glob-stream).

 ### copy(dir, [options])